 2. develop a competitive compensation package

 Civil and structural engineers are in high demand, so you'll need to come to the table with an attractive offer to get top candidates.
 But what makes for a competitive compensation package for these roles?
-Randstad's 2019 Salary Guide is a great place to start your research.
+Randstad's salary guide is a great place to start your research.

 Keep in mind, too, that competitive salaries vary greatly by location, due to factors like differences in cost of living and local demand.
 To ensure your decision-making is informed by the most pertinent info, head over to our salary calculator to access the most up-to-date data for your specific market.